 Visit the Skocjan Cave

 The huge Skocjan Cave near the Slovenian coast is a great program for rainy days.
-Even if it doesn’t rain, I encourage you to go see it even on your way home, because the sight is really worth the 1-2 hour detour.
+Even if it doesn’t rain, I encourage you to go see it even on your way home because the sight is worth the 1-2 hour detour.